Île de Ré's Baleines lighthouse, a reminder of energy transitions

 Ludovic/Flickr, CC BY-SA

 As early as 1736, coal was substituted for whale oil as a fuel.
 It was burned in a stove topped by a dome to reflect the light.
 This change improved lighting efficiency, but required large quantities of coal to be transported.
-Records from the Cordouan lighthouse, located at the mouth of the Gironde, reveal that the keepers had to bring up between 100 and 150 kg of coal every day to fuel the fire.
-That's why coal was later replaced by kerosene, before switching to electricity in the early 20th century.
+Records from the Cordouan lighthouse, located at the mouth of the Gironde, reveal that the keepers had to bring up between 100 and 150 kg of coal daily to fuel the fire.
+This is why coal was later replaced by kerosene, before switching to electricity at the beginning of the 20th century.

 The switch from whale oil to coal improved lighting performance.
 For the same mass, coal's calorific value - i.e. the amount of energy produced during combustion - is far greater than that of whale oil.
 Similarly, the substitution of oil for coal subsequently increased lighting efficiency.